-1. Submit an SSC Application Form and high school and college transcripts directly to the SSC Admissions Office no later than January 15.
+- Submit an SSC application and forward all official high school or HSE transcripts as well as other college transcripts directly to the Office of Admissions no later than January 15.

-2. Submit the completed MRI Admission Application Form to the Magnetic Resonance Imaging Program by mail or in person (Room 4457) no later than January 15.
+- Submit the completed MRI Admission Application form to the Magnetic Resonance Imaging Program by mail or in person (Room 4457) no later than January 15.

 - All students must be certified in CPR and hold a current card throughout the entire internship portion of the program.